LeMinux/PresentingSecureProgramming/Files/Linux/LinuxFileSystems.md

 You might recognize commands like rmdir, ln (link/symlink), touch (create), rm (unlink), and mv (rename).
 This is where those system calls mentioned earlier relating to opening, creating, linking, and changing attributes are handled.
 Not all of these operations need to be defined.
-Thus, it defines if links, directories, or files even exist for the filesystem.
+Thus, it defines if links, directories, or files even exist for the file system.
 An another important function to mention is lookup for finding inodes.
 Then finally to define how individual file data is handled it is defined in the file_operations struct.